Not-Kyle/batch/README.md

      > Java has a ton of uses as its used in games, malicious uses,and other sorts <br />
    * C / C# / C++ <br />
      > C is the mother of all languages, its the goddess of the entire computer software Windows <br />
-     > C++ is a very simplistic language to learn and has a ton of different uses like making programs, client hacks, and games <br />
    * Python <br />
      > Python is very simplistic to master and one of the easiest languages to learn <br />
      > Python is not good for making games but is fantastic for linux usage <br />